parsa-fadaei/monitoring-stack/README.md

 The goal of this project was to build a complete monitoring platform capable of:

-- collecting metrics
+- Collecting metrics
-- storing time-series data
+- Storing time-series data
-- creating operational dashboards
+- Creating operational dashboards
-- detecting abnormal conditions
+- Detecting abnormal conditions
-- generating alerts
+- Generating alerts

 The stack monitors: